This Designer Bag Is Quiet Luxury For Under $200

 While the bag is adorable with its cinched top, if there's one con about the Ana Mini Convertible, it's unfortunately that exact opening.
 If you carry bigger items daily, getting the products in and out is a hassle.
 It requires you to bust out some muscle and use your Tetris skills.
 The bag requires a bit of strength to pull the sides apart to accommodate wider products.
 However, since I only carry compact items, I don't mind it.
 I find it easy to throw items into the bag without fully opening it.

 For the pros, as a New Yorker, I appreciate the flat shape and that getting into it took some work.
 The cinched top was secure, so nothing would fall out unless I turned it over.
 Also, I was pleasantly surprised by how much I could fit inside.
-It held my hefty makeup pouch, compact card holder, go-to 30ml Jo Malone London Bluebell perfume, hand lotion, and hand sanitizer.
+Along with a wide roomy side pocket that was housing my pack of gum, it held my hefty makeup pouch, compact card holder, go-to 30ml Jo Malone London Bluebell perfume, hand lotion, and hand sanitizer.
 Despite all that, the bag's exterior was still flat — what sorcery is this?
 If the cons don't bother you and you've wanted to test out Behno, or you're a city gal who wants a more practical route to the trendy cinched handbags, I would wholeheartedly recommend the Ana Mini Convertible Milled Bag.

 For more can't-miss shopping stories delivered straight to your inbox, sign up for our Most Wanted newsletter.